wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/describe-support-offerings-for-microsoft-365-services/includes/2-explore-support-options.md

 Administrators and users in your organization might find it difficult to resolve issues on their own.
-It’s helpful to know they can receive assistance for Microsoft 365 services whenever they need it through various **support options.**<br>
+It’s helpful to know they can receive assistance for Microsoft 365 services whenever they need it through various **support options.**

 The support option chosen to deal with a particular issue depends on: